Commercial Property Insurance

 - Exposure.
 Nearby hazards increase a building’s fire risk.
 Proximity to external fire hazards, such as a lumberyard or oil storage tank, will affect a fire rating even more.
 Internal exposure risks might include cluttered buildings and grounds, heavy mechanical or electrical equipment, or on-site storage of volatile materials.

 To learn the fire ratings of the buildings on your business’ premises, ask your insurance agent.
 Your agent can look at a statewide database of the ratings for all commercial properties.
 If you disagree with your buildings’ ratings, first try to work with your agent, insurance company, and the inspector.
-If you are still dissatisfied, contact TDI’s Inspections and Fire Safety Office, the state’s final arbiter of disputed commercial property ratings
+If you are still dissatisfied, call or write TDI’s Inspections and Fire Safety Office, the state’s final arbiter of disputed commercial property ratings

 P.O.
 Box 149104